e2eSolutionArchitect/scripts/aws/docs/User is not authorized.md

-### I was actually getting this issue while trying to provision any resources from AWS CLI (using terraform) and having MFA enabled.
+## Issue:
-It use to show an encrypted message so first decode the message to read it.
+### While trying to provision any resources from AWS CLI and having **MFA enabled** for the IAM user.
+It shows an encrypted message with error like "User: xxx is not authorized to perform: xxx with an explicit deny in an indentity-based policy "

-User: xxx is not authorized to perform: xxx with an explicit deny in an indentity-based policy
+So first decode the message to read it.

 Ensure you have 'aws configure' done with valid access credentials.

-Step 1:
+### Step 1:
 Decode the error message by below sts command

 ```